Immigrant and Refugee Resources

 Did you know?
 Ald.
 Vasquez is the Chairperson of the City of Chicago Committee for Immigrant and Refugee Rights (CIRR).
 Find upcoming events for immigrants, refugees, and new arrivals on our Community Engagement page (coming soon!).
 Subscribe to the CIRR newsletter for updates.

 Everyone in the United States, including undocumented immigrants, has rights under the U.S. Constitution.
-If you encounter an immigration or law enforcement officer, you have to the right to:
+If you encounter an immigration or law enforcement officer, remain calm, and remember you have to the right to:

-If you have an encounter with police officers or immigration agents, write down as much information about the encounter as possible in case you choose to file a complaint.
-If you have an incident with ICE, you can report it to Organized Communities Against Deportations (OCAD) by calling 1-855-435-7693 or by visiting the OCAD website.
+If you experience or witness an encounter with ICE, and/or if you need immediate legal assistance, call 1-855-435-7693. write down as much information about the encounter as possible in case you choose to file a complaint.

 Know Your Rights workshops

-Upcoming workshops: Sign up for the CIRR newsletter or visit CIRR’s Community Engagement page to find upcoming events!
+Upcoming workshops: Visit our events page or sign up for the CIRR newsletter to find upcoming trainings and events!

 • Call the American Immigration Lawyers Association (AILA) at 1-800-954-0254 for a referral or see the AILA website.